Streamerbot/docs/streamerbot/3.api/2.triggers/core/file-folder-watcher/created.md

 ## Parameters
 ::field-group
   ::field{name=Watcher type=Select}
-    Select a watcher from the Settings -> File/Folder Watcher tab.
+    Select a watcher from the Services -> File/Folder Watcher tab.

     - Select `Any` to trigger on **any watcher**